View Full Description

 - The policy can be cancelled within 30 days, and at any time after that for a pro-rata discount

 Please note that this extended warranty is currently only available on products sold within the EU or EEA, and is subject to the terms and conditions as detailed on the extended warranty certificate provided.

 This enhanced warranty is in addition to the standard Gear4music and manufacturer warranty policies, and the Gear4music terms and conditions of trade.
 No statement or condition of sale contained within these terms affects or restricts your statutory rights as defined under the Consumer Contracts Regulation 2014.

-All Products are new unless stated, and include a minimum of one year warranty.
+All Products are new unless stated, and include a minimum of 2 years warranty.